Sphere-coder/Sphere-coder.github.io/_pages/blog.md

 - Sep.
 2022 Finished the project ***Deveopment of the mesh generation algorithm***.
 - May.
 2022 I joined GTIIT as a research assistant under the supervison of Prof. Zhujiang Wang.
 - Apr.
 2022 I was quarantined in an official hotel for the close contact with a COVID-19 patient (14 days).
 - Feb.
-2022 Tour in Henan Province.
+2022 had a tour in Henan Province.
 - Nov.
 2021 worked as volunteers against COVID-19 in Guangzhou.
 - Sep.
 2021 passed the final assessment of the course (Robotics) delivered by the University of Pennsylvania in Cousera.
-[Module: Aerial and Motion planning)
+[Module: Aerial Robot and Motion planning).
+- Jul.
+2021 had a tour in Dalian, Liaoning.
+- Jun.
+2021 had a tour in Changsha, Hunan.
+- Apr.
+2021 joined the Stein&Partner LLP as a part-time german translator.
+- Mar.
+2021 attended the advanced german translate studies in Nanjing, Jiangsu.
+- Feb.
+2021 I passed the ***Goethe Zertifikat C2***(The highest level of german language).
+-
+-